Mirage: Cross-Embodiment Zero-Shot Policy Transfer with Cross-Painting

 real experiments Image

-Mirage Results on Transferring Vision-Based Policies in Real.
-We evaluate Mirage on 4 tasks in 2 settings: Different Gripper: Transferring policies between the Franka gripper and the Robotiq 2F-85 gripper on a Franka robot.
-Different Robot: Using the Franka with either gripper as the source robot, and the UR5 robot with the Robotiq gripper as the target robot.
-Baseline/Baseline 0-shot: Separate Diffusion Policy models trained on the source robot data for each task and evaluated on the source robot or zero-shot on the target embodiments.
-Octo: Octo Base model finetuned on the source robot data from all tasks together and evaluated on the source robot or zero-shot on the target embodiments.
+Mirage Results on Transferring Vision-Based Policies in Real with a Third-Person Camera.
+We evaluate Mirage on 4 tasks in 2 settings: Target (Different) Gripper (“T Grip”) and Target (Different) Robot (“T Rob”).
+Baseline (Diffusion Policy): Separate Diffusion Policy models trained on the source robot data for each task and evaluated zero-shot on the target embodiments.
+Octo: Octo Base model finetuned on the source robot data from all tasks together and evaluated zero-shot on the target embodiments.
 Mirage: Evaluation of zero-shot transfer to the target embodiments using Mirage with the source policy being the corresponding baseline Diffusion Policy models.
+For policies that take in both states and images as inputs, Mirage applies both state alignment (SA) and cross-painting (CP).
+For policies that take in only images as inputs, Mirage applies cross-painting only.
+We perform ablations to study the importance of state alignment and cross-painting.

 Videos